Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/axialunar-ledger.md

 ### Checking the Balance of Your Account

 There are a few methods to check the balance of your account.
-You can use AXIASolar-JS Apps or you can use a block explorer like [Polkascan][] or [Subscan][].
+You can use AXIASolar-JS Apps or you can use a block explorer like [Axiascan][] or [Subscan][].

 #### Using AXIASolar-JS Apps